 CEO and Co-Founder, General Assembly

 “We’re looking for candidates who are passionate and driven to succeed in their particular area, who learn new concepts and technology quickly, who are curious and innovative and who have a strong sense of integrity.”

 Senior Vice President of Recruiting and Human Relations

 “Collaborate, Innovate, Accelerate is our strategy at The Boeing Company.
 Revolutionary advances in technology have translated to amazing new products in our businesses, which highlights the need for changes to the education and training of our future workforce.
 We need these changes to start earlier and to include both technical and soft skills, such as critical thinking, problem solving and working with diverse teams.”

 In fall 2017, America Succeeds released The Age of Agility: Education Pathways for the Future of Work to call attention to the misalignment between what is being taught in schools—both K-12 and higher education—and the knowledge, skills, and behaviors required by the modern workplace.

 Forward-thinking corporate executives, academics, technologists, and economists may not often agree, but on this they are virtually unanimous: the disruption we’re just beginning to experience will rival any technological upheaval in history in both scope and impact.

 The report presents compelling data about this seismic shift.
 It shows how some companies are adapting.
 It explores how each one of us will have to take ownership of a lifetime of learning, a constant process of retraining and reeducating ourselves as the world around us lurches into the uncertain future.

 The National Tour

-In the report, America Succeeds committed to partnering with local stakeholder groups in cities and states across the country to facilitate community conversations, and ultimately actions, on what the future of work and the Age of Agility means for restructuring—as radically as deemed necessary—the way we deliver education.
+In the report, America Succeeds committed to partnering with local stakeholder groups in states across the country to facilitate community conversations, and ultimately actions, on what the Age of Agility means for restructuring the way we deliver education.